mialkin/docs/programming/ioc/ioc.md

 Now the program's control flow is not sequential, it's event based.
 So, now the control is inverted.
 So rather than the internal program controlling the flow, events drive the program flow.
 Event flow approach is more flexible as there is no direct invocation which leads to more flexibility.

-IoC can be implemented by events, callback delegates, observer pattern, dependency injection (DI) and other ways:
+IoC can be implemented by events, callback delegates, observer pattern, [dependency injection](/design/design-patterns/di.md) and other ways:

 <img src="03.jpg" height="250"/>